 Any persons in need of special care, support, or protection because of age, disability, or risk of abuse or neglect.
 Exposed to the possibility of being attacked or harmed, either physically or emotionally.
 (Oxford English Dictionary)

-Abuse of Trust
+Abuse of Trust click at this page

 A relationship of trust is one in which one person is in a position of power or influence over the other person because of their work or the nature of their activity.
 (Multi agency safeguarding adult’s policy 2011 pg 23) Training Now shall consider abusive trust as significant harm and shall be considered as gross mis conduct.